James B. Everhart: Biography

-James B. Everhart was born in West Whiteland Township, Pennsylvania to William Everhart and Hannah (Matlack) Everhart.
+James Bowen Everhart was born in West Whiteland Township, Pennsylvania, to Hannah (née Matlack) and William Everhart.
+His father was a member of the U.S. Congress and worked as a surveyor and merchant.
 He attended Bolmar's Academy in West Chester and graduated from Princeton College in 1842.
-He studied law at Harvard University and in Philadelphia, Pennsylvania.
-He was admitted to the bar in 1845 and went abroad and spent two years in study at the Universities of Berlin and Edinburgh.
-He returned to West Chester and engaged in the practice of law.
+He studied law at Harvard Law School and in Philadelphia.
+He was admitted to the bar in 1845 and went abroad, spending two years in study at the Universities of Berlin and Edinburgh.
+He returned to West Chester and commenced practicing law.
 During the American Civil War, Everhart served in Company B, Tenth Regiment, Pennsylvania Militia.
-He served as a member of the Pennsylvania State Senate for the 19th district from 1876 to 1882.
+He represented the 19th district in the Pennsylvania State Senate from 1876 to 1882.

 Everhart was elected as a Republican to the Forty-eighth and Forty-ninth Congresses.
 He was an unsuccessful candidate for renomination in 1886.
-He resumed the practice of law and died in West Chester in 1888.
-Interment in Oaklands Cemetery, in West Chester.
+He resumed the practice of law until his death.

 Writings

-His writings, which are marked by terseness of style, include Miscellanies, in prose (West Chester, Pa, 1862); a volume of short poems (Philadelphia, 1868); and "The Fox Chase," a poem (Philadelphia, 1875).
+Everhart's writings, which are marked by terseness of style, include Miscellanies, in prose (West Chester, Pa, 1862); a volume of short poems (Philadelphia, 1868); and "The Fox Chase," a poem (Philadelphia, 1875).

-Family
+Personal life

 His grandfather, James Everhart, was a soldier in the U.S. Army during the American Revolutionary War.
 His father William was a successful merchant in West Chester, Pennsylvania and a U.S. Congressman.
-His brother Benjamin Matlack Everhart was a noted mycologist.
+His brother Benjamin Matlack Everhart was a mycologist.

+Everhart died in West Chester on August 23, 1888.
+He was interred in Oaklands Cemetery in West Chester.